 For example, suppose user interviews reveal that customers find the navigation confusing, and analytics show that users spend an unusually long time on certain pages.
 In that case, this information can guide the design team in creating a more intuitive navigation structure.

-Pushing the boundaries of design and technology can sometimes lead to features or interfaces that, while cutting-edge, may not align with user expectations or habits.
+Pushing the boundaries of design and technology can sometimes lead to features or interfaces that, while cutting-edge, may need to align with user expectations or habits.
 Let’s explore how to strike the right balance between introducing innovative solutions and maintaining a strong focus on usability:

 Innovation is essential for staying competitive, but it’s important not to lose sight of user needs when pursuing new features.
 UCD ensures that innovation is grounded in real-world user insights, helping teams create solutions that are both cutting-edge and user-friendly.